Musings by Richard Powers

 — Richard Kraus, Columbia University, 1965

 Review all of those early 20th century quotes again.
-What was the emphasis of Kraus, Heaton and Silvester (and of Ray, Castle, Moore and Murray on the main page)?
+What was the emphasis of Kraus, Heaton, Silvester, Ray, Castle, Moore and Murray?
 Women enjoying dancing?
 Or women obeying men?

 Today

-Although a few ballroom teachers and dancers are still stuck in the Dark Ages of ballroom dance, fortunately the better dancers and dance teachers today have completely rejected that attitude, and now emphasize mutual respect between dance partners.
-As mentioned on the main page, the aware leader knows and he cares what is comfortable for his partner, what is pleasurable and fun for her.
+Although a few ballroom teachers and dancers are still stuck in the Dark Ages of ballroom dance, the best dancers and dance teachers today have completely rejected that attitude, and now emphasize mutual respect between dance partners.
+As mentioned on the main page, aware Leads know and care what is comfortable for their partners, what is pleasurable and fun for them.